 Kawina is a feature of the winti spiritual practice that developed in Suriname as a fusion of influences from the African continent, among these the Akan-Fanti traditional practices from Ghana and the Fon traditional practices from Dahomey (present day Benin).
 (Ofusha Johnson).

 While kawina has a history dating back hundreds of years within the Maroon culture, the kawina we hear today likely took shape in the late 1800s.
-After the abolition of slavery in 1863, the Maroons gathered influences from Creoles and foreign migrant prospectors, adding instruments like the harmonica and clarinet, and introducing European harmonies to the ensembles.
+After the abolition of slavery in 1863, the enduring Maroon communities gathered influences from Creoles and foreign migrant prospectors, adding instruments like the harmonica and clarinet, and introducing European harmonies to the ensembles.

 Another forbearer of modern kawina is Johan Zebeda who, as legend has it, saw Big Jones perform when he was a child and decided to pursue a life in music.
 Zebeda released his full-length kawina album “Tantiri A No Dong” in 1978 with Gemini records.
-The power of Zebeda’s voice, and preference for a traditional, heavily on percussive sound and dry melodies, is explosively rhythmic.
+The power of Zebeda’s voice, and preference for a traditional, heavily percussive sound and dry melodies makes for an impressive show of kawina’s power.
 Zebeda collaborated extensively with the NAKS organisation (Na Afrikan Kulturu fu Sranan), a non-profit dedicated to youth development through cultural preservation.
 In the 1980s Zebeda joined the Suriname Ministry of Culture with the mission to preserve kawina and winti music as well as Afro-Surinamese culture through education and continued recordings of kawina musicians.
-At the height of Zebeda’s career, the guardian of kawina reached number 1 on the Surinamese charts with the much discussed song “Lena fu Maka Olo”.
+At the height of Zebeda’s career, the “guardian of kawina” reached number 1 on the Surinamese charts with the much discussed song “Lena fu Maka Olo”.

 Kaseko, bauxite, and exploitation